mickelindahl/breakpad_server/README.md

 mkdir -p postgres/data && mkdir -p postgres/dumpall
 ```

-Clone the repository and `cd` into it

 Copy `sample.docker-compose.yml` to `docker-compose.yml`.
-Open it and add DB user and password.
+Open it and add DB user and password, prefered ports and/or
+VIRTUAL_HOST.
 Edit it accordingly prefered setup.

 With nginx as a reverse proxy ([nginx/jwilder](https://github.com/jwilder/nginx-proxy)) use:
  ```
  environment:
      VIRTUAL_HOST: {domain/subdomain}
-     VIRTUAL_PORT: 4000/5432
 ```
  Without one can use
  ```
 ports:
-  - "{port os}:4000/5432"
+  - "{port os}:4000"
 ```

 Build image and container with: